Skip to main content

 00:18:34:03 – 00:19:08:05

-And the book takes the idea of like, how can organizations take this idea of purpose from being just a slogan, from being just like a wallpaper slogan, really taking a deep into the organization in a way where your employees are deeply connected by it with your customers, you’ve connected with a lot more loyalty because of it, right?
-Your communities are also important to you and trust you more for it and your ecosystem partners too, And it becomes an orienting framework for how you use.
+And the book takes the idea of like, ‘how can organizations take this idea of purpose from being just a slogan, from being just like a wallpaper slogan, to really taking it deep into the organization’.
+In a way where your employees are deeply connected and buy into it, where your customers feel more connected to it and are a lot more loyal because of it, right?
+Your communities are also important to it and will trust you more for it, and your ecosystem partners too.
+And it becomes an orienting framework for how you do things.

 00:19:08:07 – 00:19:35:05

-And that’s why I ended up having to call it only a I wish it was a mainstream idea.
-I think it’s still fringe becoming more mainstream, but I wanted to say purpose unlocks economic and social and it also allows you to connect with individuals.
-But it’s really it’s a simple idea.
-But we had politicized, complicated, all allies, the world like crazy.
+And that’s why I ended up having to call it Deep Purpose – if only it was a mainstream idea.
+I think it’s still fringe but is becoming more mainstream.
+But I wanted to say purpose unlocks economic and social value.
+It also allows you to connect deeper with individuals.
+But it’s really, it’s a simple idea, but we had politicized, complicated, polarized, the word like crazy.
+I don’t understand why.

 00:19:35:06 – 00:19:59:00